tswarmLCCC/COSC-2060---Optimization-Demos/SampleFiles.md

 Machine_Learning,3
 Cybersecurity,2
 Software_Engineering,2

-professor_load.csvProfessorName,Load
+professor_load.csv
+ProfessorName,Load
 Prof_A,5
 Prof_B,5
 Prof_C,5
 Prof_D,5
 Prof_E,5

+preferences.csv
-preferences.csvThis file is in a "long" format, which is easy for programs to parse.ProfessorName,CourseName,Preference Prof_A,Intro_to_AI,1
+This file is in a "long" format, which is easy for programs to parse.
+ProfessorName,CourseName,Preference
+Prof_A,Intro_to_AI,1
 Prof_A,Advanced_Algorithms,2
 Prof_A,Databases,999